erikorange/adsb-scanner-pitft/docs/install.md

 6. Boot the Pi with the SD card, and locate its IP address using your router.

 ## Configure Raspbian
-1. Log in (username: pi, password: raspberry)
+1. SSH into the pi (username: pi, password: raspberry)
-2.	sudo raspi-config
+2.	`sudo raspi-config`
 3.	__Change User Password__
 4.  __Network Options -> Hostname__
 5.	__Localisation Options -> Change Locale -> en_US.UTF-8 UTF-8__, then __en_US.UTF-8__